 Many people can name at least some of the 10 Commandments, but can you and your family name them all?
 More importantly, can we explain what they mean?
 Powerful lessons can be learned by discussing what the world would be like if everyone obeyed even one of the commandments (for example, “You shall not steal”).

-The book of Proverbs is another great book to study with our teens.
+The book of Proverbs is a great book to study with our children and teens.
 It is one of several books of wisdom literature in the Bible.
 It was primarily written to help teens and young adults learn how to live life wisely.
 There are more than a dozen different topics that can be researched and discussed, including:

 - How to acquire wisdom and understanding.